dict() Builtin Function

 Python – dict()

-Python dict() builtin function returns a dictionary from the given keyword arguments, if any.
+Python dict() builtin function is used create a dictionary from the given keyword arguments.

 Syntax